-I think if you're I would if I was advising any exercise the first And we want to do obviously, is start with the most simplest, the simplest of exercises that have no contraindications or the word when when we re not supposed to, or not contraindications, but side effects.
-Yeah, for backward.
-And then, as you know, your patients, you'll know what they're capable of, and what they're comfortable doing.
-But it's really important with any exercise you give to anyone but particularly pregnant woman, you empower them to know their body, and to know what feels comfortable, and anything that doesn't feel comfortable at all, or makes them just just just, they're not happy with it.
-It just didn't sit quite well with them, then take the exercise out, and I think you'll find that they're very cautious anyway, I would my the fainting that I had came on just sitting in a chair, I didn't have to be lying on my back, it would just be anything sitting.
-But yeah, I would make sure that they're very, very comfortable at any exercise that you give them always given that caveat, if it doesn't feel right for them.
-If they're not practised in Pilates, they've not been doing it for ages, then I certainly wouldn't add in a new exercise like that one, but there's only really two exercises I would think when you do lift your hips higher than your heart one is that bridge and the other would be a downward dog.
-So you know, you'd be up to you with you choose to give that person that exercise.
+I think if I was advising any exercise, the first thing you want to do, obviously, is start with the most simplest of exercises that have no contraindications or side effects.
+And as you know your patients, you'll know what they're capable of, and what they're comfortable doing.
+But it's really important with any exercise you give to anyone, but particularly pregnant women, you empower them to know their body, and to know what feels comfortable, and anything that doesn't feel comfortable at all, or makes them just, they're not happy with it, it just doesn't sit quite well with them then take that exercise out.
+And I think you'll find that they're very cautious anyway, the fainting that I had came on just sitting in a chair, I didn't have to be lying on my back, it would just be anything sitting.
+But yeah, I would make sure that they're very, very comfortable with any exercise that you give them, always give them that caveat, if it doesn't feel right for them, if they're not practised in Pilates, they've not been doing it for ages, then I certainly wouldn't add in a new exercise like that one, but there's only really two exercises I would think where you do lift your hips higher than your heart, one is that bridge and the other would be a downward dog.
+So it will be up to you whether you choose to give that person that exercise.

 Okay, thank you.
-I've got a few other questions for you.
-Well, while we're pausing, Vlad has said is that the locomotion dance you were doing earlier on with your baton a chair flattering you must be showing your age and taking us back to the days of disco there.
-Jason says isn't the point of the stabilising muscles that they work throughout the whole movement to achieve this achieve the stabilising effect.
+Got a few other questions for you, while we're pausing.
+Vlad has said, is that the locomotion dance you were doing earlier on but with your butt on a chair?
+Vlad, you must be showing your age and taking us back to the days of disco there.
+Jason says, isn't the point of the stabilising muscles that they work throughout the whole movement to achieve the stabilising effect.

-So you say that, again,
+Sorry, can you say that again?

-isn't the point of the stabilising muscles that they work throughout the whole of the movement to achieve their stabilising effect.
+Isn't the point of the stabilising muscles that they work throughout the whole of the movement to achieve their stabilising effect?